merative/spm-kubernetes/docs/01-PREREQ/minikube.md

 If you override the Kubernetes version, make sure to download and install the corresponding version of `kubectl` - this version must be the same version as the Kubernetes cluster.

-_Note_ The `kubectl` version running locally and on Minikube should be compatible, so it's possible to use this property to keep them consistent.
+_**NOTE:**_ The `kubectl` version running locally and on Minikube should be compatible, so it's possible to use this property to keep them consistent.

 ### Example start command